frescobaldi/python-ly/README.md

 GNU music typsetter LilyPond (www.lilypond.org).

 The python-ly package is Free Software, licensed under the GPL.
-This package is written by the Frescobaldi developers and part of the Frescobaldi project.
+This package is written by the Frescobaldi developers and is used extensively by the Frescobaldi project.
 The main author is Wilbert Berendsen.

 Download from: https://pypi.python.org/pypi/python-ly
 Development homepage: https://github.com/wbsoft/python-ly